maxxiimo/the-front-end-manifesto/Foundation Markup.md

     gem 'jquery-rails'

 To this I'm going to add gems that I know for certain I will work with.
-Borrowing from the best – I use Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" .gemfile example – I start my projects with the following .gemfile:
+Borrowing from the best – I use Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" Gemfile example – I start my projects with the following [Gemfile][]:

     source 'https://rubygems.org'